arcus/education_modules/docs.md

 For example, the Overview and Feedback sections of each module are created by the `@overview` and `@feedback` macros, respectively.

 - General use macros are in the [module macros file](https://github.com/arcus/education_modules/blob/templates_update/_module_templates/macros.md).
 This includes macros to generate the overview and feedback sections, as well as general-purpose javascript such as the gifPreload macro.
 It also loads our icon kit and style sheet.
 This macro file should be imported in **every module**.
+- Macros to create the descriptions of external resources for wrapper modules are in the [wrapper macros file](https://raw.githubusercontent.com/arcus/education_modules/templates_update/_module_templates/macros_wrapper.md).
 - Macros for hands-on code in R, Python, and SQL modules are available in `macros_r.md`, `macros_python.md`, and `macros_sql.md`, respectively.
 SQL tables are loaded with additional files.
 For more details, see the sections on [including interactive code](#including-interactive-code) in this documentation.

 For more information about our macros and instructions for writing new ones, see the [macros instructions](https://github.com/arcus/education_modules/blob/templates_update/macros_instructions.md).